 The following list is what the clients will need to bring when they come for their appointment:

 A copy of the most recent and active utility bills from each utility supplier (gas/propane/wood/oil/coal/electric) If applying for water then a copy of your water bill.

-Proof of disability
+Proof of disability if applicable

 Three other discount programs offered in conjunction with HEAT are for Moon Lake Electric, Dominion Energy and Rocky Mountain Power customers.